Call us now

-In general, the courts favor having the children reside where they will most likely flourish, giving children time with both parents as appropriate and establishing joint, ongoing child-rearing responsibilities for both parents.
+In general, the courts favor having the children reside where they will most likely flourish, giving children time with both parents as appropriate, and establishing joint, ongoing, child-rearing responsibilities for both parents.
 The advice and assistance of a family law attorney can help parents establish child custody and visitation agreements that focus on the best interests of their children.

 Parents have a legal duty to financially support their children.
-That obligation usually lasts until the child reaches the age of majority (usually 18 or 21 years old depending on state law) or becomes self-supporting.
+That obligation usually lasts until the child reaches the age of majority (usually 18 or 21 years old depending on state law) or becomes self-supporting/emancipated.
 An order for child support may be entered during or after a divorce, and either parent may be ordered to pay support depending upon how custody is arranged.
-In most states, an unmarried mother may also file a petition for child support in family court, and an order for support will be entered once paternity has been established.
+In most states, an unmarried mother may also file a petition for child support in family court, and an order for support can be entered once paternity has been established.

 A parent who fails to remain current on his or her child support obligations faces significant penalties.
-Not only does interest accrue on child support arrearages after a certain time, but a non-paying parent could find themselves in contempt of court.
-In addition, every state has a child support enforcement office that works with the family court to suspend professional or business licenses, take away driver and recreational licenses, require payment of future owed sums in advance or even place non-paying parents in jail when child support obligations are overdue.
+Not only does interest accrue on child support arrearages after a certain time, but also non-paying parents could find themselves in contempt of court.
+In addition, every state has a child support enforcement office that works with the family court to suspend professional or business licenses, take away driver and recreational licenses, require payment of future owed sums in advance or even place non-paying parents in jail when child support obligations are significantly overdue.
 Hiring a private family law attorney to help collect child support will typically speed up the process.

 Contact a family law attorney